babyt-cpu/bypass/README.md

 ## Requirements

-If you want to build Bypass you have to meet the following Requirements:
+If you want to build Bypass yourself you have to meet the following Requirements:

 - Boost must be [installed on your system](http://www.boost.org/doc/libs/1_53_0/more/getting_started/index.html)